-The orchestra’s first Artistic Director, Juha Nikkola, quickly succeeded in welding the players in the Kymi Sinfonietta into a homogeneous unit.
-As Principal Guest Conductor (2004-2006) Dima Slobodeniouk added new features to the orchestra’s repertoire.
-The artistic direction was in the hands of charismatic conductor Yasuo Shinozaki from the beginning of 2007 to the summer 2014.
+The orchestra’s first Artistic Director was Juha Nikkola and its Principal Guest Conductor 2004–2006 was Dmitri Slobodeniouk.
+The artistic direction was in the hands of conductor Yasuo Shinozaki from the beginning of 2007 to summer 2014.
+The Kymi Sinfonietta appointed conductor Olari Elts as its Artistic Advisor as of January 1, 2018.